vs_fastx_uniques performs dereplication of sequences in a

 average error probability of the nucleotides in the each position.

-, the quality score will be the highest (best)
+If fastq_qout_max = TRUE, the quality score will be the highest (best)

 quality score observed in each position.

-is specified, the dereplicated sequences are output to
+If fastx_output is specified, the dereplicated sequences are output to

-this file in format given by output_format
+this file in format given by output_format.

-, the dereplicated sequences are
+If fastx_output is NULL, the dereplicated sequences are

-returned as a FASTA or FASTQ object, depending on output_format
+returned as a FASTA or FASTQ object, depending on output_format.

-allows users to pass additional command-line arguments
+vsearch_options allows users to pass additional command-line arguments

-that are not directly supported by this function.
+to VSEARCH that are not directly supported by this function.
 Refer to

-manual for more details.
+the VSEARCH manual for more details.

 Examples